kaisenlinux/lazygit/docs/Config.md

 Lazygit will log an error if none of these options are set.

-You can specify a line number you are currently at when in the line-by-line mode.
+You can specify the current line number when you're in the patch explorer.

 ```yaml
 os: